Tips For Making A Comprehensive Short To Long-Term Goal Plan

 Identify what new skills are necessary.
 As you identify them, see how obtaining those skillsets fit into your 1 and 5-year goals.

 Establish what is required in the next several months.
 To get some momentum and set a good foundation for success long term.

 Write your goals down.
 Making them as detailed as possible.

 Determine what success and goal achievement mean.
 In other words, how will you know when one of your goals is accomplished.
 In other words, determine how you will measure progress and achievement.

-Develop a daily and weekly to-do list.
+Develop a daily and weekly to-do list or a monthly action plan for your goals.
 Doing so is a great productivity habit to establish.

 Not just for goals, but for accomplishing routine tasks and projects.
 Then work steps to achieve your goals onto these daily and weekly task lists.

 Most importantly, get busy and work hard.
 Your long-term success depends on it.